salilab/imp_deposition_tutorial/doc/mainpage.md

 \endcode

-Finally, we can run the script with the `--mmcif` and `--dry-run` options to get the mmCIF output `rnapii.cif`:
+Finally, we can run the script with the `--mmcif` and `--dry-run` options to get the mmCIF output `rnapolii.cif`:

 \code{.sh}
 python modeling.py --mmcif --dry-run
 \endcode

-The `rnapii.cif` file can be viewed in a text editor, or the `po.system` object can be explored in a Python console.
+The `rnapolii.cif` file can be viewed in a text editor, or the `po.system` object can be explored in a Python console.
 Each contains a great deal of information about the system, including: